CPR for Adults and Kids: Essential Techniques for Professionals

 Knowing how to perform CPR is an important life skill for anyone and is especially relevant for professionals who serve the greater public.
 CPR certification provides an individual with all the tools they need to comply with American Heart Association, Emergency Cardiovascular Care (ECC), and Occupational Safety and Health Administration (OSHA) guidelines.
 The steps described above demonstrate the many nuances of the CPR technique, providing further reason for individuals to master CPR through formal certification. perform CPR in an emergency

-CPR Certification lets others know that a person has more than just general knowledge about CPR, allowing individuals to become leaders within their organization who can teach this valuable skill to their colleagues.
-Having CPR certification also puts people at an advantage when seeking work in the service sector because their lifesaving skill set is in high demand among health and safety-conscious employers.
+CPR Certification lets others know that a person has more than just general knowledge about CPR, allowing individuals to become leaders within their organization who teaches this valuable skill to their colleagues.
+Having CPR certification puts people at an advantage when seeking work in the service sector because their lifesaving skill set is in high demand among health and safety-conscious employers.

 How to Become CPR Certified?